sumitmishraecosoul/project_tracker_frontend/API_DOCUMENTATION.md

 **Description:** Create a new task with user ID references.

+**RBAC:**
+- Admin: create for anyone
+- Manager: can assign to any user; if assignee is outside manager’s team, `taskType` is forced to `Adhoc`
+- Team member: can only create tasks where both `assignedTo` and `reporter` are self

 **Important Changes:**
 - `assignedTo` and `reporter` now accept User IDs (ObjectId strings)
 - You can also pass user email or name - the API will convert them to IDs